 Most of these errors can be readily detected by static analysis tools with appropriate coding standards, restrictions and annotations.
 Similarly mismatches in enumeration value specification can be detected statically.
 Without such rules, errors in the use of enumeration types are computationally hard to detect statically as well as being difficult to detect by human review.

-Cross reference
+Related coding guidelines

-MISRA C[35]: 8.12, 9.2, and 9.3
+MISRA C [29]: 8.12, 9.2, and 9.3

-MISRA C++[36]: 8-5-3
+MISRA C++ [30]: 8-5-3

-CERT C guidelines[38]: INT09-C
+CERT C guidelines [31]: INT09-C

-Holzmann[18] rule 6

 Ada Quality and Style Guide [1]: 3.4.2

+See also Holzmann [14] rule 6.

 Mechanism of failure

-As a program is developed and maintained the list of items in an enumeration often changes in three basic ways: new elements are added to the list; order between the members of the set often changes; and representation (the map of values of the items) change.
+As a program is developed and maintained, the list of items in an enumeration often changes in three basic ways: new elements are added to the list;der between the members of the set often changes; representation (the map of values of the items) change.
 Expressions that depend on the full set or specific relationships between elements of the set can create value errors that could result in wrong results or in unbounded behaviours if used as array indices.

 Improperly mapped representations can result in some enumeration values being unreachable, or may create holes in the representation where values that cannot be defined are propagated.